 Further related research being undertaken at the University is looking at how to support parents address the challenge of unhealthy eating, through engagement in an online course, and the impact of food insecurity on parents’ feeding goals and strategies and children’s eating.

-Kate Harvey, Associate Professor, School of Psychology and Clinical Language Sciences, University of Reading
+Professor Kate Harvey, Professor of Health Psychology, School of Psychology and Clinical Language Sciences, University of Reading